 Con Edison's 1994 embedded cost study indicates that the rates and charges applicable to the PASNY No. 4 rate schedule should be increased by \$22 million annually in order to bring the revenue contribution provided by this service to the overall average return (consistent with the tolerance band) for the Con Edison system.
 The third year of the Case 94-E-0334 settlement agreement (App.
 D, p.
 3), provides for a \$9 million annual increase in NYPA's revenues from delivery service to take effect beginning April 1, 1997.
-Implementation of the Case 94-E-0334 increase, which will be recovered by Con Edison, will reduce the indicated revenue deficiency to \$13 million annually.
-This \$13 million deficiency is addressed in the Memorandum of Agreement on 25 Cycle Service attached hereto as Appendix D.
+Implementation of the Case 94-E0334 increase, would reduce the indicated revenue deficiency to \$13 million annually.
+The Case 94-E-0334 increase will not be implemented hereunder.
+The \$13 million deficiency is addressed in the Memorandum of Agreement on 25 Cycle Service attached hereto as Appendix.